kkhwan1/naver_blrank/replit.md

 ### Backend Architecture

 The backend operates on Node.js with Express.js and TypeScript, using tsx for development and esbuild for production bundling.
 It exposes RESTful API endpoints for managing keywords and initiating measurements.
-Data storage is primarily PostgreSQL (via Neon/Replit) managed by Drizzle ORM, with an in-memory fallback.
+Data storage is PostgreSQL via **Supabase** (Seoul region, ap-northeast-2) managed by Drizzle ORM, with an in-memory fallback.
+The system uses **postgres** package driver with Supabase Session pooler (port 5432) for IPv4 compatibility and prepared statements support.
+Session storage uses memorystore for development (not production-ready).
 A key component is the HTML parser, which accurately detects Smart Block rankings using the `fds-comps-footer-more-subject` CSS selector, offering superior accuracy and performance compared to the less reliable SerpAPI integration.
 An automated scheduling system based on node-cron allows for configurable measurement intervals (1h, 6h, 12h, 24h) per keyword, with graceful lifecycle management.

 ### Data Models